SuleimanFarah/sunpy/GSOC/2018/GSoC-2018-prateekiiest.md

 * * *

 #### **Experience In Programming**

 * I have been involved in open source for the past 2 years and been contributing to different open source projects including Algorithms based and Python based Desktop Applications.

 * I did two major projects on Machine Learning in Python which majorly uses statistical analysis (pandas, numpy) and the use of Jupyter Notebook.
-These were project works for Udacity Machine Learning Nanodegree: [Titanic Survival Exploration, ](https://github.com/prateekiiest/titanic_survival_exploration)[Boston Housing.](https://github.com/prateekiiest/boston_housing)
+These were project works for Udacity Machine Learning Nanodegree: [Titanic Survival Exploration,](https://github.com/prateekiiest/titanic_survival_exploration)[Boston Housing.](https://github.com/prateekiiest/boston_housing)

 * I worked recently on one of my personal projects based in python which saw many active participation from different communities.
 The project being called [Code Sleep Python](https://github.com/prateekiiest/Code-Sleep-Python).
 It is a project based in python for building desktop applications and games in python.